Interview by Parisa Eshrati

 After extensive touring around the world, Chris Alfaro, aka Free the Robots, explored global inspiration for his upcoming release, Karavan.
 T&E Collective spoke with the LA-based producer and DJ at the start of the Karavan tour to discuss the new record, life-changing perspectives from traveling, and his love for all things music.

 Let’s start off by talking about your upcoming collab album with LEFTO, Karavan, coming out this week.
-It’s a project largely inspired by world music, and the first track that released is called “Lebanon”.
+It’s a project largely inspired by global music, and the first track that released is called “Lebanon”.
 Will each track similarly be inspired by a different region?

 There isn’t a strict concept to this album, we were more so just inspired by world music.
 LEFTO and I are both heavy travelers, and we started this project together while on the road.
 We were touring together, and I believe we started thinking up of a collaboration when we were in Tokyo in 2015.
 We started making music together throughout our tours, and two years later we have a full length record!